Employment Labor LawEMPLOYMENTLABORLAW.COM— homeSpeak with Us 24/7

 THE DIRECT ANSWER

-Misclassification concerns arise when a worker is labeled an independent contractor but the facts suggest employee protections may apply, affecting wages, breaks, expenses, taxes, and other rights.
+Independent-contractor misclassification may exist when a business issues a 1099 or uses a contractor agreement but the governing legal test treats the worker as an employee.
+Employee status can affect minimum wage, overtime, meal and rest breaks, expense reimbursement, payroll deductions, records, benefits, and retaliation protection.
 If this is happening to you, California law gives you real protections — speak with us 24/7, free and private, and leave with a video call booked with a California employment attorney who already understands your story.

 Free · Private · Any hour — start by talking, not typing.